 Does this page answer your questions about Servant Living Center?

 Short-term Care Quality

-In addition, this nursing home also was given favorable short-term care scores this year.
-In fact, we gave them one of our better grades in that area, with a score of B+.
-Our short-term care grades are based in part on a nursing home's quantity of highly-skilled highly skilled professionals.
-This includes a vast scope of nursing services, ranging from registered nurses to physical and speech therapists, as well as other types of therapy.
+The third category we analyzed was short-term care.
+This nursing home was awarded a favorable short-term care score, with a grade of B+ in this category.
+Our short-term care ratings are presumably most meaningful for people requiring a nursing home for rehabilitation.
+Rehabilitation typically mandates higher levels of highly-skilled nursing.
+Skilled nursing means not merely nursing, but also physical and speech therapy, as well as other types of therapy.
 Fortunately, it appear that this facility employs registered nurses.
-Not all nursing homes employs these skilled professionals.
-However, according to the data this nursing home provided, they do not appear to employ physical therapists.
-Lastly, we considered the percentage of residents who were able to return to the community from this facility.
-We found that 0 percent of this facility's patients returned home.
+Not every facility employs these types of nurses.
+On the other hand, based on the information they provided, they do not appear to employ physical therapists.
+Lastly, we assessed the number of patients who were able to return to the community from this nursing home.
+We found that 0 percent of this nursing home's patients returned home.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Servant Living Center, 0% of Patients had Pressure Ulcers

 This tells you the percent of residents that suffered from a pressure ulcer.
 Pressure ulcers, which are also referred to as bed sores, are often the result of patients not being moved frequently enough.
 Better nursing protocols can minimize the percentage of residents in a nursing home who sustain pressure ulcers.